-Take for example, the way people chew and swallow food.
-For nearly everyone, consuming food comes natural and we never consciously think about the way we do it.
+Take, for example, the way people chew and swallow food.
+For nearly everyone, consuming food comes naturally and we never consciously think about the way we do it.
 But, doing it wrong can have nasty consequences.
-Infants swallow with their tongues thrusted against their gums, which is fine for babies and very young children, but not for adolescents, teenagers or adults.
+Infants swallow with their tongues thrust against their gums, which is fine for babies and very young children, but not for adolescents, teenagers or adults.

 As humans grow, most of us stop chewing like this and develop the ability to chew and swallow the right way by about age 7.
 Yet, some people never stop swallowing with their tongues against their teeth.
 This is medically known as “orofacial muscular imbalance,” or in nonmedical terms, tongue thrusts.

 Believe it or not, tongue thrusts, or tongue thrusting, can cause serious problems overtime.
 This is especially true as children are growing from young ages into adolescence and up.

 Human beings swallow between 1,000 and 2,000 times a day.
 As you chew and swallow, the tongue puts about four pounds of pressure on whatever surface it’s against.
 Lucky for non-tongue thrusters, the roof of your mouth can take this pressure, but for those other people, their teeth cannot.

 In the long run, this pressure will push the front teeth forward, and apart from the lower teeth.
 This affects jaw growth and causes the front and lower teeth to create space between them, forming what’s known as an “open bite.”